Tomorrow's Teacher is a K-STATE College of Education Scholarship Program

 Tomorrow's Teacher Award

-Recipients receive a cash award of $5,000 for each school year to help defray the cost of tuition and books.
+Recipients receive a cash award to help defray the cost of tuition and books.

-Recipients receive a cash award of $2,000 for each school year to help defray the cost of tuition and books.
+Recipients receive a cash award to help defray the cost of tuition and books.

 Preparing educators to be knowledgeable, ethical, caring decision makers for a diverse and changing world.